YugabyteDB-Samples/ysql-case-studies/json-relational-equivalence/README.md

 > - **"isbn"** — **string**
 >   _values must be unique across the entire set of documents (in other words, it defines the unique business key); values must have this pattern:_
 >   `« ^[0-9]{3}-[0-9]{1}-[0-9]{2}-[0-9]{6}-[0-9]{1}$ »`
+>   Notice that this is not the real ISBN format.
+But it's sufficient for this demo code.
 >
 > - **"title" — string**
 >